viktornar/hiccup/README.md

 ## Development

-I'm using unit tests,  check style and sonar to ensure code quality.
+I'm using unit tests,  check style and sonar to ensure code quality and gradle for build and dependency management.

 To run tests: